okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/rule-sets/index.md

 #### Response body

-An Array of [Rule Set](#rule-set-object) objects of the matching type.
+An Array of [Policy](#policy-object) objects of the matching type.

 #### Usage example

-This request would return all Rule Sets with the type `Okta:SignOn`.
+This request would return all Policies with the type `Okta:SignOn`.

 ##### Request